Discover the Kimberley in WA

 Where to stay: There are only six villas at Losari Retreat, set across 27 hectares of landscaped gardens.
 Open fires and private spa baths are just some of the niceties.

 Getting there: There are flights to Perth from major Australian capital cities.
-If you’re self-driving, rent a Thrifty car at the airport and enjoy the 275-kilometre road trip south to the Margaret River.
+If you’re self-driving, rent a SIXT car at the airport and enjoy the 275-kilometre road trip south to the Margaret River.

-Why the Great Barrier Reef is not to be missed
+Why QLD's Great Barrier Reef is not to be missed

 The experience: Snorkel the world’s largest reef